Decode the odds.

 We are short the Hormuz Traffic Normalization Markets.
 Insurance premiums on Gulf transits remain elevated, ongoing reroutes of existing ships continue to lengthen supply chains, Iran toll fees are still being assessed, the current MOU deal has not been finalized, and overall political volatility remains high.
 Focusing on the Jul 1 contract: we built our NO position through early-to-late May at a 53.7¢ VWAP, while the market priced normalization as a near-coin-flip - a level we believed was too high given the persistence of disruption.

-19 conviction trades, 57.9% win rate, +$14,273 on $21,721 deployed.
-Small sample — the track record is being built in public.
+45 conviction markets, 71.1% market win rate, +$20,531 on $41,327 deployed (+49.7% ROI).
+Still a small sample, and the track record is being built in public.

 From the desk